 Look, no buds

 In-earphones work by sending sound straight to your inner ear via your eardrum.
 The AfterShockz Titanium headphones are a little different; two bone conduction transceivers are placed just in front of your ear, at the top of your jawbone.
 They pass sound through your jawbone straight to your cochlear, bypassing your eardrum.
 If that sounds rather strange, it also feels very odd at first.
 But after a while, it starts to be natural.
-You begin to feel music.
+You begin to feel the music.

 Bass in your face

 You can actually feel low-frequency sound reverberating through your head, though we’re only talking a slight sensation, and nothing overwhelmingly uncomfortable.
 However, the AfterShockz Titanium headphones do have an issue with volume.
-If you wear them around your home, or office, they perform brilliantly, allowing you to hear and feel music, and also hear conversations happening around you.
-They also link to the phone via Bluetooth, so they are completely wireless, giving you the freedom to walk about 10 m from phone.
+If you wear them around your home or office, they perform brilliantly, allowing you to hear and feel music, and also hear conversations happening around you.
+They also link to the phone via Bluetooth, so they are completely wireless, giving you the freedom to walk about 10 m from the phone.
 However, in busy and loud environments, it’s sometimes difficult to hear the music.

-However, where the AfterShockz Titanium headphones really fall down is through slightly loose fitting on the neckband.
-The neckband appears to protrude rather too much, and moves during exercise.
+However, where the AfterShockz Titanium headphones really fall down is through the slightly loose fitting on the neckband.
+The neckband appears to protrude rather too much and moves during exercise.
 That’s despite a tiny 36g weight.
-We were also disappointed by its short six hour battery life.
-So while we love the innovations inside the AfterShockz Titanium headphones, and we will definitely keep an ear on bone conduction in future, we’re not convinced that this is the finished article.
+We were also disappointed by its short six-hour battery life.
+So while we love the innovations inside the AfterShockz Titanium headphones, and we will definitely keep an ear on bone conduction in the future, we’re not convinced that this is the finished article.